How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 • Venus of Milo

-• The Virgin of the Rocks (Da Vinci) – another of Leonardo’s masterworks.
+• The Virgin of the Rocks (Da Vinci) – Another of Leonardo’s masterpieces.

-• The Lacemaker (Vermeer) – with this painting, the achievement of Vermeer’s maturity is complete.
+• The Lacemaker (Vermeer) – With this painting, Vermeer’s maturity is achieved.

 French sculpture at Louvre

-My Louvre must-see list is a combination of the two lists above plus some other Primitive Italian artworks (Duccio, Cimabue), The Wedding Feast at Cana (Veronese) – sharing the room with the Mona Lisa, – and something by Caravaggio.
+After visiting the Louvre more times than I can count, I also have a Louvre must-see list!
+This list is a combination of the two lists above plus some other Primitive Italian artworks (Duccio, Cimabue), The Wedding Feast at Cana (Veronese) – sharing the room with the Mona Lisa – and something by Caravaggio.

-I complete my personal Louvre must-see guide with the most bizarre item exposed, The Hermaphrodite (Sully Wing, Ground Floor Salle des Caryatides #348).
+I complete my personal bucket list with the most bizarre item exposed, The Hermaphrodite (Sully Wing, Ground Floor Salle des Caryatides #348).

 Top Louvre Artwork